Republicans love the COVID-19 stimulus, but not the airline payouts

 A breakdown of the stimulus bill’s provisions found that among Republicans, the most popular items include tax credits to businesses that continue to pay workers who are not working, and funding for healthcare providers, food assistance programs, and the Department of Defense, all with over 80% approval ratings.

-The least popular item, among both Republicans and all voters, was the $58 billion payout to the airline industry.
+The least popular item, among both Republicans and all voters, is the $58 billion payout to the airline industry.

 But, hey, maybe voters won’t have to worry.
-According to a letter from flight attendants to the Department of the Treasury cited by The Wall Street Journal on Wednesday, the U.S. government has been weighing the option to take stakes in airlines in exchange for direct funding.
+While the U.S. government has been weighing the option to take stakes in airlines in exchange for direct funding, a letter from flight attendants to the Department of the Treasury cited by The Wall Street Journal on Wednesday says this may dissuade airlines from accepting federal aid.
 Unions representing flight attendants at United, American, and Southwest argued that if airlines are required to give up stakes in return for help, they might refuse the cash—including grants that cover payroll, which would lead to layoffs.

 “This effectively renders the payroll grants a poison pill that will cost us our jobs,” wrote union leaders, who urged the government not to take the stakes.